Connect with others who understand.

 • In rare cases, various types of kidney damage or kidney disease

-Schedule regular follow-up visits with your health care team to make sure your treatments are working and you’re not at risk for developing further health problems.
+Schedule regular follow-up visits with your health care team to make sure your treatments are working, and to confirm that you aren’t at risk of developing further health problems.

 How Is PNH Diagnosed?